johnBartos/Today-I-Learned/html/responsive-viewport.md

 ##Responsive viewport
-To make a website fit to the width of the screen (rather than defaulting to a zoomed-out view), use the `viewport` meta tag with
+To make a website fit to the width of the screen (rather than defaulting to a zoomed-out view), use the `viewport` meta tag

 `<meta name="viewport" content="width=device-width, initial-scale=1, maximum-scale=1" />`